ThomasByr/BioInfo-genome/README.md

 python .\genome.py
 ```

+On a side note, we use [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) to build the GUI, so you might want to check out their [documentation](https://pysimplegui.readthedocs.io/en/latest/) if you want to contribute to the project ! 🙂 We also use [BioPython](https://biopython.org/) to parse the genome files with ease.
+We strongly advise to check for solid internet connection when running the program for the first time, as it will download the genome files from [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/) and build the system tree from scratch.

 ## 👩‍🏫 Usage

 The program is pretty simple to use, just follow the instructions and you'll be fine ! 🙂